kuen-hong/sample/README.md

 # Testing

-> so, would you know git?
+> so, do you know git?